2 Nautical Days in Nice

 After exploring the market, continue the opposite way down Promenade des Anglais for 20 minutes until you see the pink dome of the famous Le Negresco.
 A historic luxury hotel constructed by Henri Negresco, the opulent establishment was designed to attract affluent clientele from around the world with an extensive 6,000-piece art collection spanning five centuries, one of the many facets contributing to its prestigious reputation.

 Inside—aside from dazzling chandeliers—you’ll find the white and gold toned restaurant, La Rotonde, which is conveniently where you’ll be dining for lunch!
 With a carousel horse theme, this chic expression of the French Riviera is an institution close to the heart of Nice residents.
-The great brasseries serving up fine French cuisine has been around for over a hundred years and maintains a welcoming ambiance with a touch of lavish glamour.
+The great brasserie serving up fine French cuisine has been around for over a hundred years and maintains a welcoming ambiance with a touch of lavish glamour.

 As with all of my Nice dining experiences, the waitstaff were incredibly friendly and professional —and La Rotonde was no different.
 We were promptly greeted and seated before being served a smattering of bread and biscuits, which was then followed by an amuse bouche.
 I love when restaurants provide little surprises like this, and upon receiving this treat I knew we were going to have another delightful meal.

-Fusing the everyday with the exceptional, I feasted on black truffled artichoke ravioli which was encased in an arugula emulsion.
+Fusing the everyday with the exceptional, I feasted on black truffle artichoke ravioli which was encased in an arugula emulsion.
 Emulsions are the type of high-quality cooking techniques that I watch on Iron Chef and wish I could taste through the screen, so being served one during a casual lunch in this contemporary brasserie speaks to the expertise of executive chef Virginie Basselot.
-Serving up dishes comprised of the finest local products of sea and soil, anything you discover on the menu at La Rotonde is sure to be divine—and if you’re dining for lunch you can enjoy the dish of the day with dessert for only €39!
+Serving up dishes comprised of the finest local products from sea and soil, anything you discover on the menu at La Rotonde is sure to be divine—and if you’re dining for lunch you can enjoy the dish of the day with dessert for only €39!

 Villa Masséna Musée